Geo-CEG/docker-geoserver/README.md

 # docker-geoserver
-Builds geoceg/geoserver, which is a Docker container containing Geoserver, Geowebcache, and GeoGIG..
+Builds geoceg/geoserver, which is a Docker container containing Geoserver and Geowebcache.

 Geoserver is a Java web app, so this container is built on Tomcat 9.